firelabs-io/Tiny-Binary-Compiler/README.md

 # how run
 1. make sure nasm is installed (ld should be installed as is part of linux)
 2. run python python/main.py or g++ cpp/main.cpp -o cpp/main then execute main
-3. run out binary (in python/ or cpp/)
+3. run "out" binary (in python/ or cpp/)
 4. enjoy

 >[!NOTE]